microsoft/Microsoft.IO.RecyclableMemoryStream/README.md

 ### Concurrency

-Concurent use of `RecyclableMemoryStream` objects is not supported under any circumstances.
+Concurrent use of `RecyclableMemoryStream` objects is not supported under any circumstances.
 However, `RecyclableMemoryStreamManager` is thread-safe and can be used to retrieve streams in a multi-threading scenario.

 ### ETW Events ###